'Arrested Development' actor Jessica Walter dies at 80

+1 of9 FILE - Jessica Walter arrives at the 20th annual Screen Actors Guild Awards on Jan.
+18, 2014, in Los Angeles.
+Walter, who played a scheming matriarch in TV's "Arrested Development," has died.
+She was 80.
+Walter's death was confirmed Thursday, March 25, 2021, by her daughter, Brooke Bowman.
+The actor's best-known film roles included playing the stalker in Clint Eastwood's 1971 thriller, "Play Misty for Me."
+(Photo by Jordan Strauss/Invision/AP, File) Jordan Strauss/Jordan Strauss/Invision/AP Show More Show Less

-1 of8 FILE - In this May 17, 2018 file photo, Jessica Walter attends the LA Premiere of "Arrested Development" Season Five in Los Angeles.
+2 of9 FILE - In this May 17, 2018 file photo, Jessica Walter attends the LA Premiere of "Arrested Development" Season Five in Los Angeles.
 Walter, who played a scheming matriarch in television series, has died.
 She was 80.
 Walter's death was confirmed Thursday, March 25, 2021, by her daughter, Brooke Bowman.
 The actor's best-known film roles included playing the stalker in Clint Eastwood's 1971 thriller, “Play Misty for Me."
-(Photo by Richard Shotwell/Invision/AP, File) Richard Shotwell/Richard Shotwell/Invision/AP Show More Show Less
+(Photo by Richard Shotwell/Invision/AP, File) Richard Shotwell/Richard Shotwell/Invision/AP Show More Show Less 3 of9

-2 of8 FILE - Peter Falk of "Columbo" gives Jessica Walter of "Amy Prentice" a kiss after both won Emmys on May 19, 1975.
+4 of9 FILE - Peter Falk of "Columbo" gives Jessica Walter of "Amy Prentice" a kiss after both won Emmys on May 19, 1975.
 Walter won for best actress in a limited series while Falk was named best actor in a lined series.
 Walter, who played a scheming matriarch in TV's "Arrested Development," has died.
 She was 80.
 Walter's death was confirmed Thursday, March 25, 2021, by her daughter, Brooke Bowman.
 The actor's best-known film roles included playing the stalker in Clint Eastwood's 1971 thriller, "Play Misty for Me."
-AP Show More Show Less 3 of8
+AP Show More Show Less

-4 of8 FILE - Jessica Walter arrives at the 20th annual Screen Actors Guild Awards on Jan.
+5 of9 FILE - Jessica Walter arrives at the 20th annual Screen Actors Guild Awards on Jan.
 18, 2014, in Los Angeles.
 Walter, who played a scheming matriarch in TV's "Arrested Development," has died.
 She was 80.
 Walter's death was confirmed Thursday, March 25, 2021, by her daughter, Brooke Bowman.
 The actor's best-known film roles included playing the stalker in Clint Eastwood's 1971 thriller, "Play Misty for Me."
-(Photo by Jordan Strauss/Invision/AP, File) Jordan Strauss/Jordan Strauss/Invision/AP Show More Show Less
+(Photo by Jordan Strauss/Invision/AP, File) Jordan Strauss/Jordan Strauss/Invision/AP Show More Show Less 6 of9

-5 of8 FILE - Actress Jessica Walter applauds after "Arrested Development" wins for outstanding comedy series during the 56th Annual Primetime Emmy Awards on Sept.
+7 of9 FILE - Actress Jessica Walter applauds after "Arrested Development" wins for outstanding comedy series during the 56th Annual Primetime Emmy Awards on Sept.
 19, 2004, in Los Angeles.
 Walter, who played a scheming matriarch in the television series, has died.
 She was 80.
 Walter's death was confirmed Thursday, March 25, 2021, by her daughter, Brooke Bowman.
 The actor's best-known film roles included playing the stalker in Clint Eastwood's 1971 thriller, "Play Misty for Me."
-KEVORK DJANSEZIAN/AP Show More Show Less 6 of8
+KEVORK DJANSEZIAN/AP Show More Show Less

 LOS ANGELES (AP) — Jessica Walter, whose roles as a scheming matriarch in TV’s “Arrested Development” and a stalker in “Play Misty for Me” were in line with a career that drew on her astringent screen presence more than her good looks, has died.
 She was 80.